 Q: What animals can I see at Bristol Zoo?

-A: Find a full list of our animals, gardens exhibits here http://www.bristolzoo.org.uk/animals-and-attractions
+A: To find a full list of our animals, gardens exhibits click here.

 Q: Will everything be open on the day of my visit?

-A: We're open 364 days a year, so from time to time we may need to temporarily close areas of the Zoo to keep everything looking great all year long.
-Check our updates page prior to visiting to see what we’re working on http://www.bristolzoo.org.uk/updates.
 Additionally, sometimes we may need to close an area of the Zoo or an animal house at late notice, for instance if we have welcomed a new arrival or need to perform a veterinary procedure.
-We always try to minimise guest disruption in these cases and let our guests know as soon as possible if something has happened that is outside of our control that may impact on their visit.
+We always try to minimise guest disruption in these cases and let our guests know as soon as possible if something has happened that is outside of our control and that may impact on their visit.

 Q: If it is raining, will I still be able to see the animals?

 A: All of our animals have off-show areas they can access at any time if they wish, so we cannot guarantee that you will see a particular animal.
 However, we have several animal houses with indoor viewing so there’s always plenty to see, whatever the weather.
 If you cannot see an animal first time round, we recommend that you pop back later to see if you can spot it then.

 Q: Are there any activities in the Zoo which are not included in the admission ticket price?

 A: Your Zoo entry ticket will give you access to all exhibits, displays and talks within the Zoo (please note that talks have been temporarily postponed to enable us to keep visitors, staff and volunteers safe).
 Experiences which are subject to an additional charge include a children’s carousel, and our aerial rope adventure, ZooRopia.